mobi-css/mobi.css/README.md

 @import 'mobi.css/src/mobi';
 ```

-Be sure you have added `node-modules` to your Sass's [load_paths](http://stackoverflow.com/questions/6502313/sass-import-a-file-from-a-different-directory).
+Be sure you have added `node_modules` to your Sass's [load_paths](http://stackoverflow.com/questions/6502313/sass-import-a-file-from-a-different-directory).

 ## Browser Support